laktak/extrakto/README.md

 set -g @extrakto_split_direction 'v' set -g @extrakto_split_size '7'
-set -g @extrakto_grab_area "full"
+set -g @extrakto_grab_area "full" set -g @extrakto_grab_size ""
 ```
 - @extrakto_key: the key binding to start
 - @extrakto_default_opt: the default extract options
 - @extrakto_split_direction: whether the tmux split will be 'v'ertical or 'h'orizontal
 - @extrakto_split_size: the size of the tmux split
 - @extrakto_grab_area: whether you want extrakto to grab data from the "recent" area, or from "full" the pane
+- @extrakto_grab_size: using this in combination with @extrakto_grab_area set to "full" allows you to grab a smaller amount of data from the pane than the pane's limit.
+For instance, you may have a really big limit for tmux history but using the same limit may end up on having slow performance on Extrakto.

 Available options for `extrakto_default_opt` are:
 - `w`  extract word tokens